Fission310/newbie-education/java/09-loops.md

 ## More Practice

-For more practice problems, visit [CodingBat](http://codingbat.com/java) and work on their problems.
+For more practice problems, visit [CodingBat](http://codingbat.com/java) and work on their problems (try String-2).
 Practice makes perfect!

+NOTE:
+- `str.substring(<start>, <end>)` returns a portion of the string specified by the start index and the end index.
+For example, `"apple".substring(0,3)` returns app.